MichaelObasa/MichaelObasa/README.md

 <details>
  <summary><h3>👨‍💻 Michael's Coding Journey</h3></summary>
 I started my coding journey as someone who didn't have a traditional Computer Science background but was still hungry to learn all the tools I felt were relevant to solving real-world problems - SQL, Tableau, Python, Linux etc. Having obtained a Bachelors degree in Political Science, I initially began my career working in Private Equity as an Analyst and then in the Fast Moving Consumer Goods Industry working for Blue-Chip organisations such as Pepsi and Budweiser as a National Account Manager.
-However, whilst working there I had a desire to develop my programming knowledge, a desire which eventually led me to pursue a career in DevOps Engineering.
+However, whilst working there I still wanted to develop my programming knowledge but just didn't know how to go about it, a desire which eventually led me to pursue a career in DevOps.
 </p>
-I have since dedicated myself to using technology to make life easier, both personally and professionally for clients, and to continually learning key skills and practices that I believe will make me a great DevOps Engineer such as Linux Server Administration, Programming Fundamentals (Python and Bash), Networking Fundamentals, Security Fundamentals, Database Fundamentals (MySQL, PostgreSQL and SQLite), Cloud Fundamentals (IBM Cloud & AWS) aswell as Certification across IBM, AWS, Microsoft and GCP.
+I've since dedicated myself to using technology to make life easier, both personally and professionally for clients, and to continually learning key skills and practices that I believe will make me a great DevOps Engineer such as Linux Server Administration, Programming Fundamentals (Python, Powershell and Bash), Networking Fundamentals, Security Fundamentals, Database Fundamentals (MySQL, PostgreSQL and SQLite), Cloud Fundamentals (Azure/AWS) aswell as Certifications across Azure and AWS.
 </p>
-I am always eager to take on new challenges, expand my expertise, and contribute to meaningful projects.
-Feel free to explore my GitHub repositories to get a deeper understanding of my work.
+I'm always eager to take on new challenges, expand my expertise, and contribute to meaningful projects.
+Feel free to explore my GitHub repositories to get a feel of my work.
 You can also connect with me on LinkedIn for potential collaboration or further discussions.
 </p>
 [LinkedIN]: www.linkedin.com/in/michael-obasa